KathiSa/climateindoorsimulation/Endpoints.md

 {}
 ```

-Example Respone:
+Example Response:
 ```
 "63977ba6ed0627cf228854e2"
 ```

 ## GET Simulation
-Returns all information about a simulation.
+Returns all information about a simulation from the input_simulation collection in the database.
-TODO: input or result collection? and check response

 URL: http://localhost:5000/simulation